ScottishCovidResponse/DataRepository/README.md

  3. Empirical samples drawn from the distribution of a parameter
 ```
-[latency-period]
+[latent-period]
 type = "samples"
 samples = [1.0, 2.0, 3.0, 4.0, 5.0]
 ```

-In the examples above, each file had a single component called `latency-period` in the data product.
-If there's only one component in a data product, then we suggest giving it the same name as the last part of the data product's name in the namespace, so for `human/infection/SARS-CoV-2/latency-period`, this would be `latency-period`.
+In the examples above, each file had a single component called `latent-period` in the data product.
+If there's only one component in a data product, then we suggest giving it the same name as the last part of the data product's name in the namespace, so for `human/infection/SARS-CoV-2/latent-period`, this would be `latent-period`.
 This will be the default if no component name is given in a funtion call.

 ### Multiple-component TOML files

 You can have multiple components of any kind in a single data product.
 For example:

 ```
-[latency-period]
+[latent-period]
 type = "point-estimate"
 value = 123.12